guimcaballero/dawremi/README.md

 # Dawremi

-This is a toy code-based Digital Audio Workstation.
+Dawremi (pronounced do-re-mi) is a toy code-based Digital Audio Workstation.

 It's in a very early stage and documentation is basically non-existant.